 Have you ever witnessed a boss or manager make an assertive decision, and you concluded that this person is controlling?

 You may think that your ability to make quick conclusions about others is your secret superpower.
-However, I would like to suggest that this is kryptonite to your success in life.
+However, I would suggest that this is kryptonite to your success in life.

 These opinions are quickly formed because there is something you resent about the individual.